uidaholib/digital-collections-docs/content/collections/06-about.md

 ## Citations

 You'll need to cite the sources for your multimedia essay just as you would for any academic essay.
-Whenever possible, use [Turabian Style](https://www.chicagomanualofstyle.org/turabian/turabian-notes-and-bibliography-citation-quick-guide.html) to add your citations as footnotes.
+Whenever possible, use [Chicago Style / Turabian Style](https://www.chicagomanualofstyle.org/turabian/turabian-notes-and-bibliography-citation-quick-guide.html) to add your citations as footnotes.

 To add a footnote in Markdown, directly after the sentence you'd like to cite, add a left square bracket (`[`), followed by a caret symbol (`^`), followed by a footnote number (i.e. `1`, `2`, `3`, etc.), followed by a left square bracket (`]`).
 See below for an example: